 Ideal for a nature hike: oodles of wild flowers, and a diverse offering of improved, unimproved and coppice-managed woods to explore.
 Winner of 4 consecutive Green Flag Awards.

 The Rye (27 miles)

-The region's second largest park features an adventure playground, football pitches, permit fishing and pleasure craft is for hire.
-Children will love the little waterfall.
+The region's second largest park features a huge adventure playground, football pitches, permit fishing and family size pleasure craft for hire.
+Children will love the little waterfall!

 Rickmansworth Aquadrome Nature Reserve (28 miles)

 Rickmansworth Aquadrome Nature Reserve

 41 hectares of land, water, woodland and open space.
 A perfect spot to come for a picnic, fun in the play area, a drink at the cafe or just a run around in the sunshine.